-- 94. Plaintiff incorporates the preceding paragraphs as if set out fully herein. - 95.
-Plaintiff brings this count against Defendants BD, Bard, BAS, and Does 1 through 10, inclusive. - 96.
+91. Plaintiff incorporates the preceding paragraphs as if set out fully herein.

+- 92. Plaintiff brings this count against Defendants BD, Bard, BAS, and Does 1 through 10, inclusive. - 93.
 Defendants operated under design and manufacturing specifications for the Device, which included appropriate material content, strength, size, durability appearance, resistance levels, and that the devices did not deviate from its intended design.
-The manufacturing process was intended to identify any end-product products that did not meet Defendants' specifications. - 97.
-Defendants owed Plaintiff a duty to exercise reasonable care when manufacturing, setting design and manufacturing specifications, exercising quality control over, distributing, and selling the Device. - 98.
+The manufacturing process was intended to identify any end-product products that did not meet Defendants' specifications. - 94.
+Defendants owed Plaintiff a duty to exercise reasonable care when manufacturing, setting design and manufacturing specifications, exercising quality control over, distributing, and selling the Device. - 95.
 Defendants breached this duty and failed to exercise reasonable care when manufacturing, setting design and manufacturing specifications, exercising quality control over, distributing, and selling the Device that was implanted into Plaintiff.
-This caused the Device that was implanted into Plaintiff to deviate from its intended design and/or vary from its intended specifications in that the device did not have the specified material content, size, durability, and strength.

-- 99. The defective and dangerous condition of the Device implanted into Plaintiff existed at the time it left Defendants' possession.
-The device differed from Defendants' intended result and/or from other ostensibly identical units of the same product line. - 100.
-As a direct and proximate result of Defendants' negligent manufacturing, Plaintiff has suffered severe and permanent pain, suffering, disability, impairment, loss of enjoyment of life, loss of care, comfort, and consortium, economic loss and damages including, but not limited to medical expenses, lost income, and other damages.
+This caused the Device that was implanted into Plaintiff to deviate from its intended design and/or vary from its intended specifications in that the device did not have the specified material content, size, durability, and strength. - 96.
+The defective and dangerous condition of the Device implanted into Plaintiff existed at the time it left Defendants' possession.
+The device differed from Defendants' intended result and/or from other ostensibly identical units of the same product line. - 97.
+As a direct and proximate result of Defendants' negligence, Plaintiff has suffered and will continue to suffer, severe physical pain and injuries which are permanent and lasting in nature, emotional distress, loss of the capacity of enjoyment of life, medical expenses, and economic loss as alleged herein.
 These damages have occurred in the past and will continue into the future.